ahmadyan/Duplex/README.md

 Use <code>cmake .. -GXcode</code> to generate the xcode project file (or other generators).

 ## Usage
-* ./duplex --config ../bin/runtime.cfg
+* ./duplex --config example.cfg
-* Need to set the environment variable DUPLEX_SIM_ID
+* Example configuration files are available in the /bin directory
-* User has to set an environment variable DUPLEX_SIM_ID to an integer value.
+* If using hspice as a numerical simulator, User should set an environment variable DUPLEX_SIM_ID to an integer value.
 If you don't want to set the environment variable, run Duplex from the python wrapper (test/duplex.py) in test directory.
 Python wrapper requires Python 3+.